Neenah, Wisconsin: Economy

+Arts and culture

+Founded in 1959, Neenah's Bergstrom-Mahler Museum has a collection of glass art comprising over 5,000 pieces.
+It concentrates in glass paperweights, Germanic drinking vessels, and contemporary studio glass sculpture.

 Transportation

 Interstate 41 runs south to north through the center of the city.
 Bus service is operated by Valley Transit.

 Appleton International Airport provides commercial airline service for the city.
 Brennand Airport supports general aviation service.

 Earlier served by the Chicago & Northwestern, the Soo Line and the Milwaukee Road, Neenah today is on the Canadian National Railway's line from Chicago to International Falls.